anniehedgpeth/anniehedgpeth.github.io/_posts/2016-09-05-elasticsearch-network-hosts.markdown

 And call it good. :)

 # Concluding Thoughts
-Everything seems hard until you break it into small, bite-sized, managable chunks.
+Everything seems hard until you break it into small, bite-sized, manageable chunks.
 I didn't want to deal with this issue, and so I put it off until the very end.
-But when I sat down, talked it through, and mapped it out with Michael, it was suddenly much more managable.
+But when I sat down, talked it through, and mapped it out with Michael, it was suddenly much more manageable.
 Sounds a lot like life!